How to Make Custom Rubber Eraser Stamps — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 1Start with simple shapes and bold lines.
-Intricate details can be challenging for beginners.
+Intricate details can be challenging for beginners and may lead to frustration.
+Focus on mastering basic shapes like circles, squares, or simple floral motifs before attempting complex imagery.

 - 2Always carve away from yourself to prevent accidents.
-If using a craft knife, ensure the blade is sharp for cleaner cuts.
+If using a craft knife, ensure the blade is sharp for cleaner cuts and less resistance, which also reduces the risk of slipping.
+Keep your fingers clear of the blade's path at all times.

-- 5Store your finished stamps in a small box or container to keep them clean and protected.
+- 5Store your finished stamps in a small box or container to keep them clean and protected from dust and damage.
+Placing them on a magnetic sheet or in a stamp album can also help keep them organized and prevent them from sticking together.

 Related Activities You Might Enjoy